Maximilian Günther: FIA World Endurance Championship

 In 2022 Günther drove an endurance racing car for the first time, driving the Peugeot 9X8 Le Mans Hypercar during the post-season test at the Bahrain International Circuit.
+He stated that it was "fantastic" and that he was "grateful for the experience".

 Personal life

 Günther currently resides in Monaco.
 He holds dual German and Austrian nationality.

 In addition to his native German, Günther also speaks English, French, and Spanish.